 During this time, calmly consider the steps you would take to respond to their test.
 Try and avoid taking more than 30 seconds to respond.
 You can also try asking clarifying questions to better understand what they’re looking for.
 Write down the question to make sure you address each part.

-Example answer: The employer explains that they’d like you to provide ideas for marketing a local event on a tight budget, and which companies they could partner with.
+The employer asks you to provide ideas for marketing a local event on a tight budget.
 For this scenario, you might explain that grassroots marketing is both affordable and effective with local events.
-You would invest in strategized word of mouth efforts and a bold, teaser-style social media campaign.
-You provide examples of several local companies with the same mission or similar industry to partner with to help get the word out.
+You would invest in strategized word-of-mouth efforts and a bold, teaser-style social media campaign.
+You provide examples of several local companies with the same mission that could help get the word out.

 11. Are you interviewing with other companies?

 You might be asked to explain where you are in the hiring process with other companies in a phone interview.
 This can be helpful for recruiters to understand how quickly they should move you through the process.
 If you are already interviewing for other positions, for example, you might be a higher risk candidate than those simply in the searching phase.
 To answer this question, be honest about your current situation but don’t feel the need to go into detail.

 “While I feel this role is the better fit for what I’m looking for, I am in discussions with three other employers.”